 Code Challenge Type Description Specific Examples Permissible rebuttals L Latency The round-trip latency of the broadband service exceeds 100 ms. Speed test by a subscriber, showing excessive latency.
 Provider has countervailing speed test evidence showing latency at or below 100 ms, e.g., from their own network management system.
 D Data cap The only service plans marketed to consumers impose an unreasonable capacity allowance ("data cap") on the consumer.
 Screenshot of provider webpage.
 Service description provided to the consumer.
-The provider has terms of service showing that it does not impose an unreasonable data cap or offers another plan at the location without an unreasonable cap. т Technology The technology indicated for this location is incorrect.
+The provider has terms of service showing that it does not impose an unreasonable data cap or offers another plan at the location without an unreasonable cap. Т Technology The technology indicated for this location is incorrect.
 Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered via a specific technology.
-The provider has countervailing evidence from their network management system showing an appropriate residential gateway that matches the provided service. в Business service only The location is residential, but the service offered is marketed or available only to businesses.
-Screenshot of provider webpage.
-Provider documentation that the service listed in the BDC is available at the location and is marketed to consumers.
-E EEnforceable CommitmentThe challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.Enforceable commitment by the service provider (e.g., authorization letter).
+The provider has countervailing evidence from their network management system showing an appropriate residential gateway that matches the provided service. В Business service only Provider documentation that the service listed in the BDC is available at the location and is marketed to consumers. Е Enforceable Commitment Enforceable Commitment Enforceable Commitment Commitment The challenger has knowledge that broadband will be deployed at this location by the date established in the deployment obligation.
+Enforceable commitment by the service provider (e.g., authorization letter).
 In the case of Tribal Lands, the challenger must submit the requisite legally binding agreement between the relevant Tribal Government and the service provider for the location(s) at issue (see Section 6.2 above).
 Documentation that the provider has defaulted on the commitment or is otherwise unable to meet the commitment (e.g., is no longer a going concern).